mai-mr-mahmoud/acme-web-design/README.md

-> these changes were made on master before merging home-layout creating home page with the layout including header, footer, and the newsletters area.
+> these changes were made on master before merging home-layout

+creating home page with the layout including header, footer, and the newsletters area.

-> these changes were made on master before merging home-showcase adding showcase area in the home page
+> these changes were made on master before merging home-showcase

+adding showcase area in the home page

+> these changes were made on master before merging home-boxes

+adding boxes area in the home page